 You may already be thinking it—but no, being “Christmas deniers” does not mean that we are against having fun or enjoying get-togethers with family and friends.
 Nor are we against good music or the giving and receiving of gifts, at any time.
 And of course, being Bible-believing Christians, we are certainly not against of the true story of Christ’s nativity.

 Let’s be honest.
 Reindeer do not fly.
 Snowmen can’t dance.
 Having lots of decorative lights can be nice, at any time.
 Some people really do like Brussels sprouts.
-But that big, red-suited man with a white beard should be totally avoided.
+And that big, red-suited man with a white beard should be totally avoided.